-It is not uncommon to get a localized reaction at the injection site (redness, irritation, swelling, bruising, etc.), but serious side effects are very rare.
-Keep in mind that the risks from the diseases vaccines prevent are much greater than the risk of vaccines’ side effects.
+It is not uncommon to get a localized reaction at the injection site (redness, irritation, swelling, bruising, etc.), but serious side effects are rare.
+Keep in mind that the risks from the diseases that vaccines prevent are much greater than the risk of vaccines’ side effects.

 When does a vaccine need to be done?
 How long does the protection last?

 The earlier, the better.
 Dr. Peacock recommends that you check out the CDC website and make an appointment with your physician as soon as you know when and where you are going, “even if your departure date is six months away.”
 The reasons behind the urgency are as follows:

 - A vaccine asks your immune system to respond to the antigens injected by developing antibodies.
 But creating this defense does not happen overnight, so if you get your vaccines done only a week before you’re setting off, you may not be fully protected.

 - Proof of yellow fever vaccine is only valid 10 days after the injection.

 - Certain vaccines require several injections, some a few months apart.
 For example:

 - Hepatitis A requires two doses injected six months apart to be as effective as possible.

 - Hepatitis B is a three-dose vaccine.
 The second vaccine is given one month after the first dose and the third dose is given six months after the first dose.

 - Rabies is three-shot series (days zero, seven, and 21 or 28) given at least one month before travel.